Adrien Brué Geographic map of Italy from the 19th century

 Description

-Geographical map of Italy by Adrien Brué from 1842, with a horizontal, central fold and period-appropriate coloring according to the administrative boundary legend.
+Geographical map of Italy by Adrien Brué from 1842, with a horizontal, central fold and period-appropriate coloring according to the boundary legend.
 At the top right: General map of modern Italy and the Austrian provinces along the Adriatic, by A. Brué, Geographer of the King, Paris 1842.
 Below, a round, dry stamp mentions acquisition by Ch.
 Piquet.
 The sheet is in good condition, except for irregular coloring in the southern part of Corsica.

-Many styles characterize antique furniture, but a few key ones can be distinguished.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Attributes / Details